 It’s absolutely addictive, not just with chicken satay, but with all kind of things!
 The sweet, vinegary bite of the syrup, the coolness of the cucumbers, and the spicy peppers come together for the perfect palate cleanser for anything coming off your grill.
 It also pairs really well with any kind of curry!

-How to make Thai Cucumber Salad
+How to make Thai Cucumber Salad for Satay

 I will show you how to make it!